Runaway (2006 TV series): Cancellation

 The CW cancelled Runaway on October 18, 2006, four weeks after its debut.
 Runaway holds the distinction of being the first show to be canceled on the new network.
 The show never found an audience and had the lowest ratings of the programming on all 5 major broadcast networks.

 Episodes

 Thirteen episode scripts were ordered, and nine episodes were filmed, but only three were broadcast by the CW.
-The unfilmed scripts were named "They Say It's Your Birthday", "Dashing Through the Snow", "Trial and Error", and "Knock, Knock".
+The unfilmed scripts were: "They Say It's Your Birthday", "Dashing Through the Snow", "Trial and Error", and "Knock, Knock".

 Broadcast

 The series aired on both Global and CH in Canada.
 In March 2009, 3e started showing Runaway for the first time in Ireland.
 In June 2007, British Television channel E4 started showing Runaway.
 In the UK, the fifth episode was due to be shown on July 18, but was replaced by How to Look Good Naked; the episode was eventually shown early the next morning at 1:35am and since then had a very late timeslot of around 1 am, Thursday morning.
 The show's slot was moved from late evening to early morning due to poor ratings.
 All nine episodes were aired in the UK.